Lancashire Aircraft Corporation: Berlin Airlift

-A notable Halifax in the LAC fleet was C.8 G-AKEC.
+A notable Halifax in the LAC fleet was a C.8 registered G-AKEC.
 Named Air Voyager, this was one of the aircraft used for the milk airlift, and completed 159 sorties during the Berlin Airlift.
-In 1949 it appeared in the British film Stop Press Girl and operated a regular nightly newspaper run between Manchester and Belfast in 1950.
-In the same year it took part in the Daily Express International Air Race from Bournemouth Hurn Airport to Herne Bay pier.
+In 1949 it appeared in the British film Stop Press Girl and the following year it operated a regular nightly newspaper run across the Irish Sea between Manchester and Belfast in Northern Ireland.
+In the same year it took part in the Daily Express International Air Race from Hurn Airport near Bournemouth on the south coast to Herne Bay pier east of London.
 It came 24th in a field of 75.
-It was written off while parked at Squires Gate when a storm blew it into LAC Halton G-AHDV on 17 December 1952.
-(See Accidents & incidents below.)
+It was written off while parked at Squires Gate when a storm blew it into LAC Halton G-AHDV on 17 December 1952 (see Accidents and incidents section below).

 Scheduled operations

-After WWII, all British domestic scheduled routes were nationalised and made the responsibility of BEA.
+After WWII, all British domestic scheduled routes were nationalised and made the responsibility of British European Airways (BEA).
 It operated scheduled flights from Manchester and Yeadon via Blackpool to the Isle of Man.
-Having struggled to make these routes profitable, in 1948 they authorised LAC to take them over.
-LAC used Rapides and Consuls on the routes in cooperation with North West Airlines, with whom they shared the Isle of Man route, and took over several more, including London (Northolt), Birmingham (Elmdon) and Jersey in its network.
+Having struggled to make these routes profitable, in 1948 BEA authorised LAC to take them over.
+LAC used Dragon Rapides and Consuls on the routes in cooperation with North West Airlines, with whom they shared the Isle of Man route, and took over several more, including London (using RAF Northolt), Birmingham (Elmdon) and Jersey in its network.